 The farmer’s market is one of the best places to find fresh, nutritious, and delicious foods during the summertime.
 From all types of lettuce, tomatoes, peppers, potatoes, apples, watermelon, berries, the list could go on and on!
 One thing to keep in mind when shopping for fruits and vegetables is to purchase a variety of different colors.
-Because foods of different color contain different vitamins and minerals, it is important to eat from all colors of the rainbow to give your body everything it needs to stay healthy.
+Because foods of different colors contain different vitamins and minerals, it is important to eat from all colors of the rainbow to give your body everything it needs to stay healthy.

 Here are a few favorites to look for this year: